dlt-hub/dlt/CONTRIBUTING.md

 ### Branch naming rules

-We are using the following branch naming pattern (all lowercase and dashes, no underscores):
+We want to make sure that our git history explains in a human readable way what has been changed with which Branch or PR.
+To this end, we are using the following branch naming pattern (all lowercase and dashes, no underscores):

 ```sh
 {category}/{ticket-id}-description-of-the-branch